 Uses for a CPAP Machine Heated Humidifier

 Why do people use CPAP humidifiers?
-It’s about so much more than relieving discomfort associated with wearing CPAP masks.
+It’s about so much more than relieving the discomfort associated with wearing CPAP masks.

 For many people, the discomfort associated with dry CPAP therapy is substantial enough that they will skip the use of their CPAP machines, making them non-compliant with the instructions of their physicians and/or sleep technologists.